 LOUIS OOSTHUIZEN: I think not really going at the pins, just trying to put myself somewhere on the bottom of the green where I feel like I can 2-putt to any pin and not really being too aggressive. -2016

 Q. Was there one time in particular the wind really fooled you?

 LOUIS OOSTHUIZEN: There was a few times.
 There was a few.
 You know, I think downwind is the ones that get you, because you try and get it up in the air and it sort of knuckles it down sometimes.
 Other times it flies forever and you’re going down wind into a firm green, it’s tough. -2016

 Q. You said you liked the kind of undulated, heavily breaking greens like these ones.
 What appeals to you about those type of greens?

 SMYLIE KAUFMAN: Just what I grew up on.
 I grew up on bentgreens, undulated.
 That’s one thing my coach at college always said: Put me on greens that are bent, fast, undulated, I’m going to play really well.
 This place fits my eye pretty well.
 I just enjoy playing, coming out every day.
 It’s Augusta National, it’s hard not to have some fun out there. -2016

-BILL HAAS: Yeah, I’ve only played a handful of Masters, but I asked Larry, have you seen it here in your 30 years, I think it’s his 29th or something, maybe 29th since he won his first, so maybe at least 30 for him ??
-I asked him if he’s seen three days like this.
+BILL HAAS: Yeah, I’ve only played a handful of Masters, but I asked Larry, have you seen it here in your 30 years, I think it’s his 29th or something, maybe 29th since he won his first, I asked him if he’s seen three days like this.
 And he said, no, there’s been years where there’s been one day like this, but never three in a row blowing this direction.
 And usually it’s warmer.
 And if it does blow it’s usually out of the south.
 And 18 is more down out of the right as opposed to in and out of the left.
 So playing very difficult. -2016, R3